Queensland Water Skills Partnership

-The Queensland Water Skills Partnership was created in 2011 as a new initiative to address critical skills needs facing the urban water industry in Queensland.
+The Partnership was created in 2011 as a new industry-led initiative to address critical skills needs facing the urban water industry in Queensland.
 It extends the work undertaken through the Water Skills Formation Strategy (SFS) which commenced in late 2009 supported by the Department of Education and Training and hosted by qldwater.
-The Partnership provides a vehicle for industry-wide collaboration and knowledge sharing, improved access to funding and other benefits like industry workforce development projects and national representation on key industry skills bodies.

 There are currently 40 subscribers to the Queensland Water Skills Partnership for 2015-2016 including;